How to Solve Common Household Electrical Problems

 5. Electrical Outlet Doesn’t Work

-First, determine if multiple electrical outlets don’t work, or if it’s just one.
-If none of your outlets work, consider checking with your neighbors to see if they are having the same problem.
+First, determine if multiple electrical outlets don’t work or if it’s just one.
+If none of your outlets work, consider checking with your neighbors to see if they have the same problem.
 If they are, the problem is with your power company.
 Give them a call as soon as possible.
+If just one outlet has no power, then you have a case of a dead outlet.
+You’ll want to locate your main circuit breaker.
+In most houses, they’re in the basement, garage, laundry room, or maybe a utility closet.

+Okay, so you’ve checked your breaker, and it wasn’t tripped.
+But your outlet still has no power.
+What else could be the problem?
 Check the outlet itself.
 Is it stained black or brown?
 If so, this could mean that your outlet has burned out.
 If this is the case, do not touch it.
-Even if half the outlet still seems to be working, do not use it.
+Even if half the outlet seems to be working, do not use it.
 Call an electrical professional immediately to get the outlet replaced.

-If you do decide to call in an electrician, take note of which outlets aren’t working.
-Is it the electrical outlets in one entire room that seem to not be working?
-Is it just the outlets on one wall that aren’t working?
-This might be an indication that the problem is part of one single circuit.
+None of these solutions seem to be working.
+It might be time to call an electrician.
+If you decide to call in an electrician, note which outlets aren’t working.
+Do the electrical outlets in one entire room seem to be the problem?
+Or are it just the outlets on one wall?
+This might indicate that the problem is part of one single circuit.
 This is helpful information that you can share with your electrician.

 6. Breaker Keeps Tripping